richardanaya/web.rs/crates/cargo-webassembly/README.md

 This will compile and start a server by default on port `8080`, you can change the port with the `-p` option.

-This server is setup for front end development where all non-static file routes redirect to the root `index.html`.
+This server is setup for single-page apps where all non-static file routes redirect to the root `index.html`.

 # Building your project